tfrce/project-megaphone/README.md

 ## Getting started

-Just copy and paste the code below into your website.
+Simply copy and paste the code below into your website.

-_Place it before `</body>`, the script is optimized to not affect the performance of your website_
+_Place this before `</body>` tag.
+The script is optimized to not affect the performance of your website._

 ```html
 <!--[if gte IE 8]>